dlforrister/ICIPE_Metabolomics_WS_2022/README.md

 ### Download or clone this entire git repository:
 Please download the practice datasets and code prior to traveling to ICIPE for the workshop.
 You will need these files for the hands-on analysis training.

+Due to file size limitations, we have to download the folder from google drive.
+1) PLEASE Download the folder "Forrister_Metabolomics_WS" from this link" https://drive.google.com/drive/folders/1EbzSDooUh2ZFRy8WTGHrZ-g5NhHF4Fks?usp=sharing
+     (Right click on the folder name and click download)
+2) Navigate to this folder and open the "ICIPE_Ecometabolomics.Rproj" file with RStudio.
+3) Within Rstudio navigate to or open the R Notebook "/code/0_Pre_Course_package_installation.Rmd".
+Run this entire notebook to make sure all packages are installed

 ### Read the journal club papers: